-The Legislative Instruments Act 2003 (LIA) provides for the disallowance of delegated legislation.
+The Legislation Act 2003 (LA) provides for the disallowance of delegated legislation.
 It establishes a complete and authoritative online register of legislative instruments and compilations of instruments.
 A legislative instrument is defined as an instrument in writing that is of a legislative character and that is or was made in the exercise of a power delegated by the Parliament.
 An instrument is taken to be of a legislative character if:

 - it determines the law or alters the content of the law, rather than applying the law in a particular case; and

 - it affects a privilege or interest, imposes an obligation, creates a right, or varies or removes an obligation or right.

 Instruments described as regulations or as disallowable instruments are declared to be legislative instruments.
 Instruments are not legislative instruments if they are listed in the exemptions in section 7 of the LA or if the Attorney-General certifies that they are not legislative.
 Once an instrument is registered, it is taken to be legislative.
 Among other things, the Act provides that:

 - as soon as practicable after making a legislative instrument, the maker must lodge the instrument and its explanatory material with the Attorney-General’s Department for registration – instruments are not enforceable unless they are registered;

 - the department must arrange for the instrument to be tabled in each House within 6 sitting days of being registered;

 - instruments that operate retrospectively to disadvantage any person (other than the Commonwealth) are of no effect;